 Ethnic minority movements are movements that are empirically dominated by ethnic minorities.
 Ethnic minority movements include both group-oriented and issue-oriented movements.
 Group-oriented minority movements specifically advocate the advancement of the ethnic minority.
 Depending on their structural location and ideology, they may be civil rights movements seeking a change in their legal status within a particular state, separatist movements seeking political autonomy for a homeland, or cultural separatist movements.
 They also include "intersectional" movements that explicitly link ethnic subordination issues to another issue.
-Examples of intersectional movements include the environmental justice movement (Novotny 1995; Perrolle 1993) and the movement of women of color for reproductive rights (Cole and Luna 2010; Luna 2009; Luna 2010; Luna 2011) or the Black Lives Matter movement that focuses on police violence.
+Examples of intersectional movements include the environmental justice movement (Novotny 1995, Perrolle 1993) and the movement of women of color for reproductive rights (Cole and Luna 2010, Luna 2009, Luna 2010, Luna 2011) or the Black Lives Matter movement that focuses on police violence.

 Ethnic minorities are often economically disadvantaged, although not all are.
-Even if they are not disadvantaged, they may experience discrimination and their sheer minorityness typically gives them little power in an electoral democracy, although they may sometimes have power as swing votes or in certain local areas where they are a majority.
+Even if they are not economically disadvantaged, they are generally politically disadvantaged.
+Even economically advantaged minorities may experience discrimination.
+Economically advantaged minorities who do not control state power have often been the target of hostile and violent attacks by majorities.
+Sheer minorityness typically gives them little power in an electoral democracy, although they may sometimes have power as swing votes or in certain local areas where they are a majority.
 Historically, ethnic minorities have often been politically disenfranchised.
-Ethnic minorities typically lack sufficient resources and political power to achieve their goals without allies from the majority group, and this is especially so if the minority is disadvantaged.
+Ethnic minorities typically lack sufficient resources and political power to achieve their goals without allies from the majority group, and this is especially so if the minority is economically disadvantaged or politically disenfranchised.

-This need for outside allies is one theoretically important way in which minority movements diverge from majority movements.
+This need for outside majority allies is one theoretically important way in which minority movements diverge from majority movements.
 Another is that movements by ethnic minorities are subject to higher rates of repression than majority movements and are less likely to generate widespread backlash when they are repressed.
 As Morris and Braine argued, minorities that are disadvantaged, and especially those that have been subject to overt repression and oppression, typically develop subcultures that intermingle themes of subordination and opposition.
 Awareness of group identity and a sense of grievance and opposition are typically givens, but so are fear of the consequences of resistance and customs and rituals of subordination, acquiescence and compliance.